scott-griffiths/bitstring/doc/exotic_floats.rst

 When converting from a Python float to an any of the 8-or-fewer bit formats, the 'rounds to nearest, ties to even' rule is used.
 This is the same as is used in the IEEE 754 standard.

-When converting to the 8-bit MX floating point formats, the behaviour of out-of-range values is determined by the ``bitstring.options.mxfp_overflow`` setting.
+Note that for efficiency reasons Python floats are converted to 16-bit IEEE floats before being converted to their final destination.
+This can mean that in edge cases the rounding to the 16-bit float will cause the next rounding to go in the other direction.
+The 16-bit float has 11 bits of precision, whereas the final format has at most 4 bits of precision, so this shouldn't be a real-world problem, but it could cause discrepancies when comparing with other methods.
+I could add a slower, more accurate mode if this is a problem (add a bug report).

+Values that are out of range after rounding are dealt with as follows:

+- ``p3binary8`` - Out of range values are set to ``+inf`` or ``-inf``.
+- ``p4binary8`` - Out of range values are set to ``+inf`` or ``-inf``.
+- ``e5m2mxfp`` - Out of range values are dealt with according to the ``bitstring.options.mxfp_overflow`` setting:
-By default, this equals ``'saturate'``, which means that values out of the representable range (including infinities) are set to the largest postive or negative finite representable value, as appropriate.
+    - ``'saturate'`` (the default): values are set to the largest positive or negative finite value, as appropriate.
+Infinities will also be set to the largest finite value, despite the fact that the format has infinities.
-The option can also be set to ``'overflow'``, which for the ``e4m3mxfp`` format sets out of range value to  ``nan``, and for the ``e5m2mxfp`` format sets them to ``+inf`` or ``-inf``.

-The other MX formats all behave like the ``'saturate'`` option (as they don't have infinities).
+    - ``'overflow'``: Out of range values are set to ``+inf`` or ``-inf``.
+- ``e4m3mxfp`` - Out of range values are dealt with according to the ``bitstring.options.mxfp_overflow`` setting:
+    - ``'saturate'`` (the default): values are set to the largest positive or negative value, as appropriate.
+    - ``'overflow'``: Out of range values are set to ``nan``.
+- ``e3m2mxfp`` - Out of range values are saturated to the largest positive or negative value.
+- ``e2m3mxfp`` - Out of range values are saturated to the largest positive or negative value.
+- ``e2m1mxfp`` - Out of range values are saturated to the largest positive or negative value.
+- ``mxint`` - Out of range values are saturated to the largest positive or negative value.
+Note that the most negative value in this case is ``-2.0``, which it is optional for an implementation to support.
-The exception is the ``e8m0mxfp`` format, for which no rounding of any kind is done in this implementation, and a ``ValueError`` will be raised if you try to convert a non-representable value.
+- ``e8m0mxfp`` - No rounding is done.
+A ``ValueError`` will be raised if you try to convert a non-representable value.
 This is because the format is designed as a scaling factor, so it should generally be specified exactly.